operator-framework/operator-sdk/doc/proposals/scorecard-security.md

 **Containers are using root as user**

-Malicious users with full as as root can compromise not just the container but the host as well.
+Malicious users with full access as root can compromise not just the container but the host as well.